 Sonia Gomez: For you when you were for wait for you when you were starting out your business I think a lot of people are surprised to find out because there are so many brands popping up I think that there’s a misrepresentation in the marketplace right now to really understand like, how capital intensive it is to build your brand, have that brand you know, I uniqueness, the unique selling proposition for your brand, but then also like, I don’t think people are considering inventory, marketing, branding, all of these different things that you have to invest in.

-And it’s a little bit of a misrepresentation because there are so many brands popping up right now you’re like, I you can get in for a business in a box 10 grand, and we’re all good, when in fact, it really takes quite a bit more.
+And it’s a little bit of a misrepresentation because there are so many brands popping up right now you’re like, you can get in for a business in a box 10 grand, and we’re all good, when in fact, it really takes quite a bit more.
 Talk to me a little bit about how capital and time like, what’s the time and what’s the money investment into getting your product off the ground?

 Investing Time and Money into Getting Your Product

 Marco Hernandez: Actually, you touched a very important topic.
 I’ll talk a couple of aspects including something that happened in April.
 So I was very fortunate to have the right people and the right connections to get into the space the right way.
-Like any business, you have to put a lot of capital up front, I believe that the manufacturing space became a little bit.
+Like any business, you have to put a lot of capital upfront, I believe that the manufacturing space became a little bit.
 I don’t want to say wrigged, but at least they understood the way of making money you have to change.

 So before you need to be always a manufacturer You have to put millions of dollars in infrastructure to produce products.
 And the best example of this is supplement industry.
-Everybody was their own manufacturing, then manufacturers realised that it was easier if they could sell to the end consumers the idea that they could manufacture through them and private label and create their own brands.
+Everybody was their own manufacturing, then manufacturers realized that it was easier if they could sell to the end consumers the idea that they could manufacture through them and private label and create their own brands.
 And now you see thousands of different protein products actually, they’re made by the same manufacturers.
 It just boils down to marketing, whose marketing better their product because they’re all the same formulations.

 People are not creating innovation.
 It’s just which one has the pretty label and which one doesn’t and who’s willing to drop their margins and sell cheaper and that’s about it so there’s no fun in that.
 And what happened a lot with CBD was very similar trend, like from people that were growing and making their products to selling.
-Then big companies started actually private labelling to a lot of people.
+Then big companies started actually private labeling to a lot of people.
 So a lot of brands are right from the same sources.
-That’s why you see the same flavours over and over and over in the market.
+That’s why you see the same flavors over and over and over in the market.

 Sonia Gomez: Yeah.